datakaveri/iudx-deployment/K8s-deployment/K8s-cluster/addons/cluster-autoscaler/rancher/README.md

 using `--cloud-config` parameter.
 Example configuration file - [config.yaml](./config.yaml).

-### Permissions
+## Create a CA user on Rancher

-The Rancher server account provided in the `cloud-config` requires the following permissions on the Rancher server:
+The Rancher server account provided in the `cloud-config` requires the Administrator Global Permissions on the Rancher server.

-* Get/Update of the `clusters.provisioning.cattle.io` resource to autoscale
-* List of `machines.cluster.x-k8s.io` in the namespace of the cluster resource
+- On Rancher portal, go to Users and Authentication
+- Click Create
+- Set the User Credentials
+- Assign the Administrator role in Global Permissions
+- Create User
+- Login to Rancher with the created CA user
+- From the top right User menu, Go to Account and API Keys
+- Click on Create API Key
+- Set the token expiry and keep the scope set to 'No Scope'
+- Click on Create
+- Note the bearer token which will be used in the `cloud-config`

+*Note: As of version 2.6.x Bearer tokens do not work when assigned a scope.
+Therefore it has to be created without a scope.

 ## Enabling Autoscaling

 In order for the autoscaler to function, the RKE2 cluster needs to be